MerginMaps/docs/src/tutorials/working-collaboratively/index.md

    To invite a new collaborator, click on the **Share** button.
    ![Mergin Maps dashboard share project with collaborators](./dashboard-share-project-invite-user.jpg "Mergin Maps dashboard share project with collaborators")

-5. Enter the email and specify **Project permission**.
+5. Enter the email or <MainPlatformName /> username and specify **Project permission**.

-   You can enter multiple emails in the **Share with** field and invite multiple people at once.
+   You can enter multiple emails or usernames in the **Share with** field and invite multiple people at once.

   ![Share project invitation form](./dashboard-share-project-invite-form.jpg "Share project invitation form")